cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

          rose tutorial api-key

-      Add the following lines to the bottom of the ``flow.cylc`` file replacing ``xxx...`` with your API key:
+      Add the following lines to the bottom of the :cylc:conf:`flow.cylc` file replacing ``xxx...`` with your API key:

       .. code-block:: cylc